neurophysik/jitcxde_common/docs/index.rst

 * To tweak the compilation process and results.
 * To make JiTC*DE run with a compiler that doesn’t recognise the default arguments.

-In most situation, it’s best not to write your own list, but modify the defaults listed below.
+Often, it’s best not to write your own list, but modify the defaults listed below.
 These can be imported from `jitcxde_common` like this:

 .. code-block:: python